junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 FALSE.
 Sometimes you can get 7.1, but for streaming unfortunately, the legacy presentation is 5.1, 7.1 & above is locked to Atmos AVRs.

 ### You can convert THD Atmos to EC3 Atmos without the master file
 FALSE, MOSTLY.
-Only in the most desperate situations may Dolby allow this, like HDMI eARC in TVs.
-The reason prolly being that THD Atmos may have a low object count, and if you wanted to raise the objects for a EC3 Atmos track, you can't do this unless you have the master.
+Only in the most desperate situations may Dolby allow this, like HDMI eARC in TVs, and only devices with certain chips.

 ### THD Atmos uses a different master to EC3 Atmos
 FALSE (I think).
 You can create both types from the same masters.
 There are 2 master file types, DAMF, and ADM.
 They should be equivalent.
 But for streaming, EC3 may have a different dialnorm which tells the decoder to change the volume, which contributes to this perception.